Pole of inaccessibility: Eurasia

 Elsewhere in Xinjiang, the location in the southwestern suburbs of Ürümqi (Ürümqi County) was designated by local geography experts as the "center point of Asia" in 1992, and a monument to this effect was erected there in the 1990s.
 The site is a local tourist attraction.

-Coincidentally, the continental and oceanic poles of inaccessibility have a similar radius; the Eurasian poles EPIA1 and EPIA2 are about 178 km closer to the ocean than the oceanic pole is to land.
+Coincidentally, the largest continental and oceanic poles of inaccessibility have a similar radius; the Eurasian poles EPIA1 and EPIA2 are about 178 km closer to the ocean than the oceanic pole is to land.